yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

 ## Introduction

-In the lab we will provision the resources required for the next lab.
+In this lab you will provision the resources required for this workshop.

-## Objectives
+### Objectives

 <!--Provision a stack comprising of an Autonomous Datawarehouse and an Analytics Cloud instance.-->
 Provision an Autonomous Datawarehouse instance and an Analytics Cloud instance.

-## Required Artifacts
+### Prerequisites

+- Method 1
     - IDCS Access Token to provision an analytics instance as part of the stack.
     - Necessary permissions to provision the stack in a compartment.

+- Method 2
+    - Necessary permissions to provision an analytics instance and an autonomous database.

 ## Method 1: Using a Resource Manager Stack

 In order to provision an analytics cloud instance as part of a **Resource Manager** stack, an IDCS access token is required.
-If you do not have the required access level then proceed to Method 2.
+If you don't have the necessary privileges, then proceed to Method 2.

-### STEP 1: Obtain IDCS Access Token
+## STEP 1: Obtain IDCS Access Token

 - Login to the OCI console and go the Navigation menu using the Menu button in the top left.